Subvacuum effects of the quantum field on the dynamics of a test particle: velocity dispersion

-When a charged particle interacts with the quantized electromagnetic fields, the quantum fluctuations of the fields are expected to drive the particle into irregular movement.
-This behavior may be perceivable by observing its velocity dispersion.
-Consider a charge undergoing a simple harmonic motion along the direction $i$ with angular frequency $\omega_0$, dictated by some external potential.
-The velocity dispersion of the charge due to the electromagnetic quantum fluctuations is given by (see Ref.~\cite{HWL} for more detailed derivation)
+Now consider the center of the wavepacket undergoes a simple harmonic motion with angular frequency $\omega_0$ in the direction $i$ with $V(\mathbf{q}) =\frac{1}{2}\,m_0 \omega_0^{2}q_i^2$.
+The modification of the velocity dispersion of the charge due to the electromagnetic squeezed vacuum fluctuations is described by

-where $K(\tau)$ is the kernel function of charge's equation of motion.
-The time derivative of the kernel function $\dot{K}$ is
+Thus, this kernel function $K(\tau)$ serves to dynamically modulate the quantum fluctuations of the environment fields, and in turn modify its influences on the evolution of the velocity dispersion along the trajectory of the center of the wavepacket.
+The time derivative of the kernel function $\dot{K}$~\cite{HWL} is

-with the resonance frequency $\Omega$ and the decay constant $\Gamma$ given by
+with the resonance frequency $\Omega$ and the decay constant $\Gamma$ given by~\cite{HWL}